datasets/top-level-domain-names/README.md

+The database represents the delegation details of top-level domains

 ##Data
-Database represents the delegation details of top-level domains

-##Source

 The data is available on :
 http://www.iana.org/domains/root/db